theHimanshuShekhar/scribe-angular/README.md

 # Scribe

-A social posting app built with Angularjs and AngularFire using Firebase as backend and the new Cloud Firestore database.
+A social networking app built with Angular and AngularFire using Firebase as backend and the new Cloud Firestore database.

 ## Live server